UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

      *          Run swarm migrate and check if the particle has left the domain for every space step that is taken.
 This is currently the best known way to check for domain crosses.
      *          If yes: Finish that ray segment and store it with its ray ID / domain number.
      *          If no: Repeat march and filling routine.
      *      The ray segments should be stored as vectors, with the indices matching the ray identity.
-These indices can be the same as the existing rays vector most likely.
+These indices can be the same as the existing remoteRays vector most likely.
      *      The difference is that this is an entirely local variable.
-Only the local ray segment identities which have ray segments passing through this domain will be non-empty for the local rays
+Only the local ray segment identities which have ray segments passing through this domain will be non-empty for the local remoteRays
      *      vector.
 This provides a global indexing scheme that the particles and domains can interface between without occupying a lot of local memory.
-     *          Sub-task: During the cell search, form a vector (the same rays vector) from the information provided by the particle.
+     *          Sub-task: During the cell search, form a vector (the same remoteRays vector) from the information provided by the particle.
 In other words, the particle will "seed" the ray segments
      *          within each domain.
-Just pack the ray segment into whatever rays index matches the global scheme.
+Just pack the ray segment into whatever remoteRays index matches the global scheme.
 This way when the particles are looped through in their local configuration, the
      *          memory location of the local ray segment can be accessed immediately.
      *          Sub-task: As the particle search routine is taking place, they should be simultaneously forming a particle field containing the solve field characterstics.
 This includes the
      *